tayloraswift/swift-png/examples/README.md

 | `PNG.Format.rgba8(palette:fill:)`     | RGBA              | 8         | 8           | core      |
 | `PNG.Format.rgba16(palette:fill:)`    | RGBA              | 16        | 16          | core      |

 The `fill` field specifies a solid background color which some PNG viewers use to display the image.
 Formats that lack a full alpha channel also have a `key` field, which specifies a **chroma key**.
 Most PNG viewers use this chroma key to display transparency for such images.
 Such viewers will display pixels as transparent if they match the chroma key.
 The type of the `fill` and `key` fields varies depending on the color format.
-For example, they are `(r:UInt8, g:UInt8, b:UInt8)` tuples in the `rgb8(palette:fill:key:)` format, and [`Int`](https://developer.apple.com/documentation/swift/int) indices in the `indexed8(palette:fill:)` format.
+For example, they are `(r:UInt8, g:UInt8, b:UInt8)` tuples in the [`rgb8(palette:fill:key:)`](https://kelvin13.github.io/png/PNG/Format/rgb8(palette:fill:key:)/) format, and [`Int`](https://developer.apple.com/documentation/swift/int) indices in the [`indexed8(palette:fill:)`](https://kelvin13.github.io/png/PNG/Format/indexed8(palette:fill:)/) format.
 (Indexed images do not support chroma keys, because they contain a full alpha channel.)

 Most PNG viewers ignore the `fill` field, and a few ignore the `key` field as well.
 It is common to leave both fields as `nil` to disable this functionality.

 The non-grayscale color formats include a `palette` field.
 Setting it to the empty array `[]` is analogous to setting `fill` or `key` to `nil`.
 For the indexed color formats, a non-empty `palette` is mandatory.
 For the other formats, it is optional (meaning it can be set to `[]`), and furthermore, ignored by almost all PNG clients, since it only specifies a suggested [posterization](https://en.wikipedia.org/wiki/Posterization) for the image.

-To create a rectangular image data instance, use the `init(packing:size:layout:metadata:)` initializer.
-This initializer is the inverse of the `unpack(as:)` method we used in the [basic decoding](#basic-decoding) tutorial.
+To create a rectangular image data instance, use the [`init(packing:size:layout:metadata:)`](https://kelvin13.github.io/png/PNG/Data/Rectangular/init(packing:size:layout:metadata:)/) initializer.
+This initializer is the inverse of the [`unpack(as:)`](https://kelvin13.github.io/png/PNG/Data/Rectangular/unpack(as:)/) method we used in the [basic decoding](#basic-decoding) tutorial.
 Needless to say, the length of the pixel array must equal `size.x * size.y`.
 The `metadata` argument has a default value, which is an empty metadata record.

 ```swift
 let image:PNG.Data.Rectangular  = .init(packing: rgba, size: size, layout: layout.rgb)
 ```

-On platforms with built-in file system support, we can compress it to a file using the `compress(path:level:hint:)` method.
+On platforms with built-in file system support, we can compress it to a file using the [`compress(path:level:hint:)`](https://kelvin13.github.io/png/PNG/Data/Rectangular/compress(path:level:hint:)/) method.
 The `hint` argument provides a size hint for the emitted image data chunks.
 Its default value is `32768`, which is fine for almost all use cases.
 We will explore the `hint` parameter in more detail in the [online decoding](#online-decoding) tutorial.

 The `level` argument specifies the **compression level**.
 It should be in the range `0 ...
 13`, where `13` is the most aggressive setting.
 Its default value is `9`.
 Setting `level` to a value less than `0` is the same as setting it to `0`.
 Likewise, setting it to a value greater than `13` is the same as setting it to `13`.